Body Composition Analysis

 Athletic Performance

 Body composition tracking and analysis can be extremely beneficial for athletes, as even a small change in body composition can significantly affect performance.
 Monitoring can provide a baseline and valuable insight to adjust diet and training regimens to ensure that an athlete is eating effectively to prevent muscle loss.
+It's also important to assess lean muscle, which directly influences metabolism and strength.
+Estimates like BMI don't provide the same level of actionable data.

 Image